liboyang0112/TRExFitter/CONTRIBUTING.md

 Such messages can be put in the commit messages or in the merge request message.

 This action is only performed when the users branch has been merged to the master.
+**It is strongly recommended to use this feature as much as possible to make easier the tracking of the various changes.**